DennisGoldfarb/ms-flashlight/README.md

 **Installation Procedures**

-1) Setup MySQL
+#Setup MySQL#
-	a) Install MySQL
+1. Install MySQL
-	b) Execute SQL scripts located in schema/
-	  i) In order: create-tables.sql functions.sql insert-data.sql insertBioGRID.sql
+2. Execute SQL scripts located in schema/ in order: create-tables.sql functions.sql insert-data.sql insertBioGRID.sql

-2) Install Apache Tomcat Server (versions 6 and 7 have been tested)
+#Install Apache Tomcat Server (versions 6 and 7 have been tested)#

-3) Install/Compile SAINT-express
+#nstall/Compile SAINT-express#
-	a) Follow instructions found at http://saint-apms.sourceforge.net/Main.html
+1. Follow instructions found at http://saint-apms.sourceforge.net/Main.html
-	b) Make sure Tomcat has permission to execute SAINT-express
+2. Make sure Tomcat has permission to execute SAINT-express

-4) Setup Development Environment
+#Setup Development Environment#
-	a) Checkout spotlite
+1. Checkout spotlite
-	b) Run ant using build.xml target "eclipse-mysql" to create config files and download third-party libraries
+2. Run ant using build.xml target "eclipse-mysql" to create config files and download third-party libraries
-	c) Fill it out build.properties with your specific parameters
+3. Fill it out build.properties with your specific parameters

-5) Deploy to Tomcat
+#Deploy to Tomcat#
-	a) Run ant using build.xml target "deploy" to compile and package as a WAR file
+1. Run ant using build.xml target "deploy" to compile and package as a WAR file
-	b) Make sure tomcat has permission to read/write to the output directory
+2. Make sure tomcat has permission to read/write to the output directory
-	c) Upload .war file located in dist/ to Tomcat.
+3. Upload .war file located in dist/ to Tomcat.